Elfael: Marcher Lordship

 Following the repudiation of the Treaty of Gwerneigron by the Gwyneddian prince, Dafydd ap Llywelyn, Elfael appears to have been caught up in the conflict, as Elfael Is Mynydd came to be occupied by various Norman families soon after.
-In 1231, Pain's Castle was captured by Ralph Tosny, and rebuilt in stone.
-Althouogh this was officially settled by the Treaty of Woodstock, King Henry's authority over his barons was in the process of gradual collapse, and the settlement could not be enforced immediately.
-In 1264, Pain's Castle was captured by the forces of Llywelyn's grandson, Llywelyn ap Gruffudd, who now ruled Gwynedd, and in 1267 a formal complaint was sent to king Henry about the continued de Clare occupation of Elfael Is Mynydd.
+In 1231, Painscastle was captured by Ralph de Tosny, and rebuilt in stone.
+Although this was officially settled by the Treaty of Woodstock, King Henry's authority over his barons was in the process of gradual collapse, and the settlement could not be enforced immediately.
+In 1264, Painscastle was captured by the forces of Llywelyn's grandson, Llywelyn ap Gruffudd, who now ruled Gwynedd, and in 1267 a formal complaint was sent to king Henry about the continued de Clare occupation of Elfael Is Mynydd.

 In 1275, Llywelyn married Eleanor de Montfort, the daughter of Henry's greatest enemy.
 The new King, Henry's son Edward, consequently declared Llywelyn a rebel, and in 1277 attacked Gwynedd with an enormous army.
 Llywelyn was forced to agree to the Treaty of Aberconwy, limiting his authority to Gwynedd alone.
-The Marcher Lordship of Radnor was given to Llywelyn's cousin, the maternal grandson of Llywelyn Fawr, who just happened to be William de Braose, Reginald's son.
-Roger Tosny's son, Ralph, was given the rest of Elfael, including Pain's Castle, as a distinct Marcher Lordship.
+The Marcher Lordship of Radnor was given to Llywelyn's cousin William de Braose, son of John de Braose and Marged, the daughter of Llywelyn Fawr.
+Roger de Tosny's son, Ralph, was given the rest of Elfael, including Painscastle, as a distinct Marcher Lordship.

-The lordship descended in the Tosny family, until it was inherited by Alice de Tosny, in 1309.
-Alice married Roger Beauchamp, 1st Baron Beauchamp of Bletso; consequently it was eventually inherited by King Henry VII, maternal grandson of Margaret Beauchamp of Bletso.
-Maelienydd and Radnor had already been inherited by his wife, Elizabeth of York, due to her descent from Edmund Mortimer, 5th Earl of March.
+Painscastle descended in the Tosny family, until it was inherited by Alice de Tosny, in 1309.
+Alice married Guy de Beauchamp, 10th Earl of Warwick, and the Marcher Lordship of Painscastle was passed to the Earls of Warwick, down to Edward Plantagenet, 17th Earl of Warwick, who died in 1499 without heirs, the inheritance passing to the Crown.
+Maelienydd had passed to the Mortimer Barons of Wigmore and later Earls of March, who were inherited by the House of York and subsequently the Crown.
 Ferlix was thus reunited when these lands were inherited by Henry VIII; following his Laws in Wales Acts, it became the main part of Radnorshire.